angular/angular/aio/content/guide/reactive-forms.md

 Form groups can accept both individual form control instances and other form group instances as children.
 This makes composing complex form models easier to maintain and logically group together.

 When building complex forms, managing the different areas of information is easier in smaller sections.
-Using a nested form group instance allows you to break large forms groups into smaller, more manageable ones.
+Using a nested form group instance lets you break large forms groups into smaller, more manageable ones.

 To make more complex forms, use the following steps.